-There is a severe shortage of social housing in rural villages and we aim to preserve rural communities.
-Therefore we give additional priority to applicants who have a rural connection to a village or the market town of Carnforth.

-A rural connection means that the applicant has either:-
+- 4.9.1.
+There is a severe shortage of social housing in rural villages, and we aim to preserve rural communities.
+Therefore, we give additional priority to applicants who have a rural connection to a village or the market town of Carnforth. - 4.9.2.
+A rural connection means that the applicant has either:- - Lived in that village for at least six out of the past twelve months or three out of the past 5 years - Previously lived in that village for at least 5 years

-- Lived in that village for at least six out of the past 12 months or 3 out of the past five years - Previously lived in that village for at least 5 years - Has permanent employment in a village - Has close family who live in the village.
-Close family includes parents, adult children and adult siblings.
+- Has permanent employment in a village and has worked in the village for the previous 6months - Has close family who live in the village and have done so for the previous six months.
+Close family includes parents, adult children and adult siblings - 4.9.3.
 Additional rural connection priority is given to applicants within bands but not between bands.
-This means that if we advertise a property to a given band, for example Band C, an applicant in Band C with a rural connection will be given priority over an applicant in Band C with no rural connection.
+This means that if we advertise a property to a given band, for example Band C, an applicant in Band C with a rural connection, will be given priority over an applicant in Band C with no rural connection. - 4.9.4.
 We will state in the advert if additional priority will be given to an applicant with a local connection.
-Before selecting which band to use for the property will look at which applicants on the housing register have a rural connection to that the village and choose an appropriate band, based on housing need and demand.
+Before selecting which band to use for the property will look at which applicants on the housing register have a rural connection to that the village and choose an appropriate band, based on housing need and demand. - 4.9.5.
 Under the Planning Act some developments are subject to Section 106.
 This requires those properties to be let to customers with a local connection, which can be more demanding than the rural connection Lancaster City Council applies.
 Where this applies, only those applicants meeting the requirement of the Section 106 will be eligible for an offer of property.
-The advert will state if this applies to the property and provide details of the connection required.

-In order for an applicant to have a rural connection, they will need to provide documentary evidence of this.
+The advert will state if this applies to the property and provide details of the connection required. - 4.9.6.
+For an applicant to have a rural connection, they will need to provide documentary evidence of this. - 4.9.7.
 If there is limited or no social housing in the village to which an applicant has a rural connection, a rural connection will be given to the next surrounding village(s).

-4.9 Bidding process
+4.10.
+Bidding process